FRITZ!Box 3370 – Service - Knowledge Base

 Each FRITZ!Box has a unique, self-generated certificate for HTTPS Internet access to the user interface and FTPS access to storage (NAS) contents.

-Since the FRITZ!Box certificate is not known to any certification authority or to the computer's local certificate administration, the web browser displays a certificate warning when you try to access the FRITZ!Box.
+The FRITZ!Box certificate is not known to a certification authority or to the computer's local certificate administration.
+As a result, the web browser displays a certificate warning when you try to access the FRITZ!Box.
 The certificate warning only means that the browser cannot verify the authenticity and integrity of the FRITZ!Box.
 Even if the browser claims that the connection is insecure, opening the FRITZ!Box user interface does not pose a security risk!

 You can avoid the certificate warning by downloading the unique certificate generated by the FRITZ!Box itself and importing it to the computer's certificate administration.